 This is the first document you must submit as a trainee.
-You will receive a standard training contract alongside your entrance certificate.
-Registration of your training contract must occur within three months of the start date of your traineeship, so it is vital that your completed form is received by the Society in sufficient time to allow for this.
-Any contracts received late must be accompanied by a covering letter explaining the reasons for the late submission and will be considered on a case-by-case basis by the Society's Admissions sub-Committee.
+Standard training contracts can now be found on the members portal, which can be accessed by clicking on the link below.
+Registration of your training contract must occur within three months of the start date of your traineeship, so it is vital that the Society receives your completed form in sufficient time to allow for this.
+Any contracts received outwith this timescale will be deemed as late and must be accompanied by a covering letter explaining the reasons for the late submission and will be considered on a case-by-case basis by the Admissions Sub-committee.
 Failure to return the contract to the Society on time may result in an amendment to the commencement date of training.

 The Society has registered a standard form of training contract, designed to make the process of completion of the contract as straightforward as possible.
 This came into effect on 1 June 2017.
-You can find a copy of the extract of the Deed of Declaration further down on this page.
+You can find a copy of the extract of the Deed of Declaration further down on the left hand side of this page.

 Once you have completed your contract, please send to;